cmu-rss-lab/rosdiscover-evaluation/README.rst

     |- rosdiscover/        The code for the implementation of the rosdiscover system
     |                      evaluated in the paper
     |- roswire/            The code for the layer used for interacting with ROS
-    |                      docker images
+    |                      Docker images
     |- rosdiscover-cxx-extract/
     |                      The code for static analysis
-  - docker/                Files used for building docker images used in the experiments
+  - docker/                Files used for building Docker images used in the experiments
   - experiments/           Data for setting up the experiments, and the results we got
     |- detection/          Experiments that we used in RQ3
     |- recovery/           Experiments we used in RQ1 and RQ2